 We value all our applicants and want to clearly communicate how we make decisions and what you can expect from the Southwestern Admission Team.

-Our intent is to treat all applicants fairly and with respect.
+Our mission is to treat all applicants fairly and with respect.
 In all cases, our decisions are reached by multiple individuals reviewing the application and voting in a manner s/he believe is in the best interest of both the student and the University.
-We take this responsibility seriously and realize that we are dealing with the lives and future directions of our applicants.
+We take this responsibility seriously and realize we are dealing with the lives and future directions of our applicants.

 Will I receive notifications about my application?

 When we receive your application, an email will be sent confirming this action.
 You must check your personal application portal to make sure we have received all required documents and for all other status updates.

 Ultimately, it is your responsibility to complete the application.
 Beyond our reminders, you are encouraged to contact your admission counselor whenever you have questions.

 Do I need to provide any additional information?

 In some cases we will ask for mid-year or mid-term grades (first semester senior year or mid-point of college semester for transfer students), additional recommendations or a personal interview.
 When we ask for mid-year grades and/or a personal interview, etc., you must take responsibility for getting the grade report to Southwestern and that the interview is completed.

 Who can I contact with further questions?

 You are assigned to an admission counselor based on your high school or college.
 Your admission counselor is your “advisor” and “guide,” representing you and your application through the admission, scholarship and financial aid process.